Ōtsuchi

 In this Kunisada print, Horibe Yasubei holds a large mallet.

 An lit. large hammer or mallet (大槌, ōtsuchi) is a large wooden war mallet used by the samurai class of feudal Japan.
-The ōtsuchi had a shaft of about 6 ft (183 cm) much like the ono (war axe).
-It was mainly used for door breaching.

-The ōtsuchi (大槌, "large hammer" or "war mallet") is a traditional Japanese two-handed war mallet used primarily during the feudal era.
 Unlike bladed weapons such as the katana or polearms such as the naginata, the ōtsuchi was a blunt-force instrument, resembling an oversized wooden mallet or sledgehammer.
+It had a shaft of about 6 ft (183 cm) much like the ono (war axe).
 Typically constructed of heavy wood, sometimes reinforced with iron, the ōtsuchi was not commonly used for direct combat but for breaching doors, gates, or fortifications.
 Its design and purpose align it with siege implements rather than battlefield sidearms, yet it occupies a place in the corpus of Japanese martial weaponry.

 Historical context

 During the Heian period (794–1185), most warfare in Japan emphasized mounted archery and swords.
 However, as castles and fortified structures developed during the Kamakura (1185–1333) and Muromachi periods (1336–1573), siege warfare became increasingly important.
 The ōtsuchi emerged in this context as a practical tool for breaking gates, doors, and barricades.
 Its blunt force could shatter wooden barriers that would resist bladed or piercing weapons.

 Though not as iconic as swords or spears, the ōtsuchi held tactical significance.
 Samurai and ashigaru (foot soldiers) carrying the mallet typically accompanied assault units in castle sieges, where speed in breaching an entryway could determine victory or defeat.